 Once you have removed the old felt and swept the roof, you should inspect the timbers for any damage or rot.
 Pay particular attention to where the old nails were, as that is where water damage most likely would have happened.

-If you need to replace any of the timbers, now is the time to do it.
+If you need to replace any of the timbers, now is the time.
 Even if all the timbers look sound, it won't hurt to give them a coat of fresh wood preserver.
 Allow the preserver to dry before you continue with the project.

 Step 3 – Measure And Cut The Felt

-Use the tape measure to measure the shed roof.
+Use tape to measure the shed roof.
 Keep the measure taut so that it is flush with the roof.
-Add 5cm to each edge for the overlaps and add 7.5cm to the gable ends.
+Add 5cm to each edge for the overlaps and 7.5cm to the gable ends.

 Step 4 – Apply The Felt